yani0514/Tuscany-Tourism-Dashboard/README.md

 # Tuscany Tourism Dashboard

 A data-driven dashboard application for visualizing and analysing tourism activity in the Tuscany region of Italy.
-The project provides interactive charts, maps, and filtering tools that help explore spatial and temporal tourism trends, supporting sustainable tourism insights and regional decision-making.
+The project provides interactive charts, maps, and tools that help explore spatial and temporal tourism trends, supporting sustainable tourism insights and regional decision-making.

 ---